Skip to content

 Answer: 82 years old.
 She was a retired manicurist with no acting experience before the Wendy’s commercial made her famous.

 Everyone pictures someone younger.
 At 82, Peller became one of the most recognizable faces in America.
-She appeared in additional Wendy’s ads and even had a cameo in the movie Moving Violations before her death in 1987.
+She turned up in more Wendy’s ads and even had a cameo in the movie Moving Violations before her death in 1987.

 21. What was the most-watched single TV broadcast in the United States during the entire 1980s?
 (Medium)